LitExtension Blog

 1. Use custom CSS

 Custom CSS allows you to modify the style and appearance of your product pages without changing the core code of your theme or WooCommerce.
-Here are three ways to add custom CSS:

 Method 1.
-Modify in the Site Editor
+Add Custom CSS in the Site Editor (Block Themes)

 • Go to Appearance > Editor in your WordPress dashboard.